Hovedgård

-Hovedgård is a town in East Jutland with 2,253 inhabitants (2022), located in the Central Jutland Region, part of Horsens Municipality.
+Hovedgård is a town in East Jutland with a population of 2,355 (2025), located in the Central Jutland Region, part of Horsens Municipality.
 The town is located in Ørridslev Parish.
 Previously, Hovedgård was a railway town between Skanderborg and Horsens.
-The name is pronounced "Hoved gård" (with emphasis on the last syllable as in "Ryom gård").

 The town is in all probability named after the manor of Great Hovedgård which is close by.
 Inside the town you will find Tornbjerg Wood.
 A few kilometers to the southwest is Ørridslev church, which dates from the 12th century.
 Hovedgård has an active community and club environment and is particularly known for its music.
 Hovedgård School Orchestra celebrated its 50th anniversary in 2012.

 The town is located 13 kilometers north of Horsens, 16 kilometers south of Skanderborg and 35 kilometers southwest of Aarhus.

 History

 In 1682, the manor of Hovedgård consisted of two farms.
 The total cultivated area was 91.8 barrels of land owed to 18.89 barrels of hart grain.
 The railway station opened around 1868.

 In 1879, the conditions are described as follows: " Great Hovegaard with brickworks and railway station...
 Hoved-Inn by the old Horsens-Aarhus Road".
 In fact, the station was next to the inn.

 Around the turn of the century, the town is referred to as follows: " Hovedgaard- (Upper- and Lower), railway town next to the country road, with elementary school, Realskole (founded 1901), doctor's practice, brickworks, several merchants and craftsmen, inn, railway and telegraph and Post Office. " Hovedgård had 387 inhabitants in 1906, 464 in 1911 and 485 inhabitants in 1916.